 One day I decided to reach out to former colleagues who had successfully left financial services, seeking their advice.
 Only one person was kind enough to respond.
-I had not spoken or seen him for about six months.
-During our conversation, he told me that, like me, he had hit rock-bottom but was now working for a very well-known and successful company.
-He was also engaged, about to be married and expecting a child.
+I had not spoken to or seen him for about six months.
+During our conversation, he told me that, like me, he had hit rock bottom but was now working for a very well-known and successful company.
+He was also engaged, about to be married, and expecting a child.
 I was astounded by the change in his life and asked him what had happened.
 He said, “You must meet my mentor – the Fixer.’’

 Mel is a frighteningly smart woman.
 I don’t know how smart; probably the smartest person I’ve ever met.
 It was a key selling point for me.
-I decided that, if I was going to pay her $15,000 to fix me, I was going to do absolutely everything she told me to do regardless of how ridiculous it sounded.
-That way, when her advice didn’t work, I could point to her and say “I told you so” and demand my money back.
+I decided that if I was going to pay her $15,000 to fix me, I would do absolutely everything she told me to do, regardless of how ridiculous it sounded.
+That way, when her advice didn’t work, I could point to her and say, “I told you so,” and demand my money back.
 It didn’t work out that way.
 Every ridiculous thing worked.
 And believe me, there was a lot of ridiculous stuff.

 My priority No. 1 was to get a new job.
 That meant I had to become visible again.
 She made me look 10 to 15 years younger.
-Mel prescribed me a customized skincare regimen of natural oils, gels, and lotions (which all sounds fancy but costs about $30 a year when purchased at the grocery store).
-Then she changed my hair – she got rid of the highlights, made me a bottle blonde, and cut my hair herself.
+Mel prescribed me a customized skincare regimen of natural oils, gels, and lotions (which all sounds fancy but cost about $30 a year when purchased at the grocery store).
+Then she changed my hair, got rid of the highlights, made me a bottle blonde, and cut my hair herself.
 I rock a sassy look now, which I love.

 She was not done.
 She focused on my diet and health.
 I struggled to get my health insurance to cover many of my prescription medications anymore.
 Lo and behold, soon after I started her food regimen, I was able to drop or replace almost all my medications!
 Symptoms were alleviated or disappeared.
 My doctors approved.
 I started exercising more, and my energy level increased significantly.

 But even that was not enough for Mel.
 You are done with her when she says you are done and not a minute before.
-She made sure that I have four different revenues of income, so I never again find myself in the same predicament.
+She made sure that I had four different income revenues so I never again found myself in the same predicament.

 You work with Mel for four long months, twice a week, each session two hours long.
-You learn you do and you better do the homework she gives you.
+You learn you do, and you better do the homework she gives you.
 But she is always there for you.
-Any time of the day or night, she is there, and she has the right answer, no matter the question!
+Any time of the day or night, she is there and has the right answer, no matter the question!

 Mel is always about working the problem.
 I try to keep that in mind.
-The best reason I can think of to work with Mel is that you will remember her lessons for the rest of your days.
-The money you will invest in working on yourself with Mel, you will get back handsomely.
+The best reason I can think of for working with Mel is that you will remember her lessons for the rest of your days.
+You will get back handsomely the money you will invest in working on yourself with Mel.
 I asked her why she charges so much.
 She said that when she charged less, her clients didn't commit.
 Looking back, I agree.

 Not only did my work with her pay for itself, every penny time and time again, but if I were to hire the team of specialists needed to do what she did, it would have cost much more and possibly have been neither as effective, nor as productive as working with The Fixer.